kismetwireless/kismet-web-docs/content/en/docs/readme/datasources/wifi-linux.md

     Even fully patched with nexmon, the Broadcom drivers often exhibit some form of instability, often ceasing to return packets after a minute or two, with no obvious errors.

-    It is not posisble to use Kismet with the *default drivers* from Raspbian or similar distributions.
+    It is not possible to use Kismet with the *default drivers* from Raspbian or similar distributions.

     The Kali distribution for the Raspberry Pi *includes the nexmon patches already* and will work.